System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 6.4 Git Integration

-Git provides context about intent, specifically what the developer is working on right now:
+Git provides context about intent, what the developer is actively working on:

 git diff(uncommitted changes): The single most valuable context signal.
 If the developer has modified 3 files, those files are what they're working on.git diff --staged: What they're about to commit, slightly different from unstaged changes.- Last 5-10 commits: "What changed recently in this area of the codebase?"